StratifyLabs/StratifyDocs/docs/Guide-Threads.md

 # Understanding Threads on Stratify OS

-Stratify OS threads are based on POSIX threads.
-They are just written with an API wrapper that allows the use of the pthread API.
-They are written based on the POSIX specification.
+Stratify OS threads are designed according the POSIX specification.
 Stratify OS includes an embedded friendly C++ API called the Stratify API that makes it extremely easy to manage threads.

 ## POSIX Thread Concepts